Saptarshi-108/Student-Database-Project/README.md

 # Student Database Project
 These are project files for a Student Database Project that I have created using PYTHON.
-I have used CSV files for storing the student details and other details. <br>
+I have used CSV files for storing the student details and other details.
 It also uses Matplotlib concepts to plot required graphs.